Zurück zum Blog

 Symfony

-Symfony is a PHP framework that comes with a ‘bundle’ of PHP components aimed to simplify the repetitive nature of coding and bring full control over your web projects and code.
+Symfony is a PHP framework that includes a suite of components aimed at simplifying repetitive coding and giving you full control over your web projects and code.
 It uses a similar programming method to Ruby on Rails, which makes your code cleaner and easier to read.

-In Symfony, AJAX helpers circumvent the use of JavaScript code in order to change elements on a page by using a PHP script executed by a server instead.
+In Symfony, AJAX helpers circumvent writing JavaScript to change elements on a page by using a PHP script executed on the server instead.
 Simply speaking, this type of server-side interaction (Ajax) is the backbone of highly interactive web applications.

 In terms of technological benefits, Symfony is popular because of its: